projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 For ACPI virtualization in ACRN, different policies are used for different components:

--  **Hypervisor** - ACPI is transparent to the Hypervisor, and has no knowledge of ACPI at all.
+-  **Hypervisor** - ACPI is transparent to the hypervisor, and has no knowledge of ACPI at all.

--  **Service VM** - All ACPI resources are physically owned by Service VM, and enumerates all ACPI tables and devices.
+-  **Service VM** - The Service VM owns all physical ACPI resources and enumerates all ACPI tables and devices.

--  **User VM** - Virtual ACPI resources, exposed by device model, are owned by User VM.
+-  **User VM** - Virtual ACPI resources, exposed by the Device Model, are owned by the User VM.

-ACPI emulation code of device model is found in ``hw/platform/acpi/acpi.c``
+The ACPI emulation code of the Device Model is found in ``hw/platform/acpi/acpi.c``

-Each entry in ``basl_ftables`` is related to each virtual ACPI table, including following elements:
+Each entry in ``basl_ftables`` is related to each virtual ACPI table, including the following elements:

 -  wsect - output handler to write related ACPI table contents to specific file